-The Urbana campus has welcomed a new notable landmark: the recently redesigned Red Oak Rain Garden, complete with a brilliant, locally culled wood pedestrian bridge.
-Completed in June, the bridge is made of local Black Locust wood from Allerton Park & Retreat Center with high tension cable railing.
+The Urbana campus welcomed a new notable landmark: the recently redesigned Red Oak Rain Garden, complete with a brilliant, locally culled wood pedestrian bridge.
+Completed in June 2021, the bridge is made of local Black Locust wood from Allerton Park & Retreat Center with high tension cable railing.
 It is 40-feet long, 42-inches tall, and 9-feet wide.

-The garden is located in Urbana between Allen Residence Hall and McKinley Health Center.
+The garden is located in an Urbana greenspace between Allen Residence Hall and McKinley Health Center, near Campus Recreation Center East.

 The bridge was constructed as a way to improve pedestrian safety while offering a detailed and vivid user experience and promoting growth opportunities for the garden.
 The original garden was one of F&S’s early sustainability initiatives led by the Environmental Compliance department.
 “The design provides a path that honors how people want to move through the location, without harming the trees or impeding the garden’s function as a rainwater management practice” said Eliana Brown, Red Oak Rain Garden director and Extension water quality specialist.